Read This First

 Prompt 1: Divine hiddenness has been long debated.
 Weigh in on the following analogy

-The section turns on Philosophical Implications.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Philosophical Implications in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The anchors here are Divine hiddenness has been long debated, Philosophical Implications, and Divine Hiddenness: A Rational Inquiry.
-Together they tell the reader what is being claimed, where it is tested, and what would change if the distinction holds.
-If the reader cannot say what confusion would result from merging those anchors, the section still needs more work.
+Keep Divine hiddenness has been long debated, Philosophical Implications, and Divine Hiddenness: A Rational Inquiry in the same frame.
+That is what shows what the page is claiming, where it gets tested, and what would have to change if the claim is right.
+If those distinctions blur together, the reader loses track of what is actually being claimed.

 Loneliness and Desire